oottppxx/enigma2/plugins/budweiser/README.md

 * VU Zero - OpenBlackHole 4.4, OpenATV 6.4, OpenPLi 8.1
 * Zgemma H7C - OpenATV 6.2, OpenATV 6.4

-In some of the above, the example Once radio AAC stream does not, or might not,i play.
+In some of the above, the example Once radio AAC stream does not, or might not, play.

 ## Description